Our Team

 Misgana Ghidewon

-Graduate Student, Penn NGG
+PH.D.
+Student, Penn NGG

 Elizabeth received a B.S. from Rowan University.
 She joined the lab in 2022 and is managing the lab’s transgenic mouse colony.